Hello, I'm Courtland Allen.

-If you're looking for help, feedback, or guidance with something personal, I encourage you to make a post instead of contacting me.
+If you're looking for help, feedback, or guidance with something personal, I encourage you to submit a post instead of contacting me.
 You're likely to get some great replies from experienced entrepreneurs.
 If you email me directly, I'll just end up pointing you back to the site, anyway. 😁